Unleashing the Power of Inversion of Control (IoC): How This Design Pattern Can Revolutionize Your Software Development

 Performance Overhead

-Although some developers optimize modern IoC containers have become highly, there is still a slight performance overhead that they associate with IoC.
+Although some developers optimize modern IoC containers highly, there is still a slight performance overhead that they associate with IoC.
 The process of resolving dependencies and managing the container adds some computational cost.
 However, in most cases, the benefits of IoC outweigh the minimal performance impact.

 Configuration Complexity